garv-shah/brain/content/notes/School Subjects/English Language/Subsystems/Phonetics & Phonology.md

 - In IPA transcription, one phone (IPA symbol) usually equals one sounds

 ### Allophones
-Allophones are more specific interpretations of a phoneme, made for narrow transcriptions.
+What is an allophone? :: Allophones are more specific interpretations of a phoneme, made for narrow transcriptions.  ^1677146865719
 ![[notes/School Subjects/English Language/Subsystems/Diagrams/Allophone Diagram.png]]

 ### Place + Manner